The different types of email - All email is not the same

 This is usually the standard and default mailbox that you will be provided with.
 A standard POP3 mailbox allows you to send and receive emails in the traditional fashion.

-You MUST DOWNLOAD emails from a standard POP3 mailbox to your computer often as the mailbox can become full quite quickly especially if you receive many emails or large emails with attachments.
-If the mailbox does become full further emails will NOT be received and will be returned to the sender as undeliverable.
+You MUST DOWNLOAD emails from a standard POP3 mailbox to your computer often as the mailbox can become full quite quickly, especially if you receive many emails or large emails with attachments.
+If the mailbox does become full, further emails will NOT be received and will be returned to the sender as undeliverable.

 The good points